Ultralisk play vs late Terran l StarCraft 2: Legacy of the Void l Crank – StarCraft eSports

 Starcraft Buildings – Spiny Crawler

 The Spine Crawler is a Zerg static defense structure that deals 25 damage to ground units with a 5 point damage bonus to armored units.
-Although similar to the Sunken Colony, the Spine Crawler has the distinct ability to Uproot itself and Root in a new location, it somewhat mobile and more flexible in use.
+Although similar to the Sunken Colony, the Spine Crawler has the distinct ability to Uproot itself and Root in a new location, making it somewhat mobile and more flexible in use.

 Follow us and check out our social media accounts on Twitter, Facebook & YouTube ►